PrAg-PO: Prompt Augmented Policy Optimization for Robust and Diverse Mathematical Reasoning: Experiments

 \subsection{Ablation Studies}

-\textbf{Template-Specific Format Rewards Are Critical for Stable Training}.
-In this section, we examine whether template-specific format rewards are necessary for sustaining prolonged training, improving reasoning performance, and eliciting diverse reasoning trajectories.
+\textbf{Template-Specific Format Rewards Are Critical for Stable Training.} In this section, we examine whether template-specific format rewards are necessary for improving reasoning performance and eliciting diverse reasoning trajectories.
 In principle, these benefits could be attributed solely to prompt-level data augmentation, without modifying the training objective.
 To isolate the effect of format rewards, we remove them entirely and train the model using only a binary accuracy reward, while still applying the augmented prompt templates.
-The resulting accuracy curves are shown as the red lines in \cref{fig:format_ablation}.
-Without format rewards, training collapses at approximately 1,500 steps, and the model consistently underperforms the counterpart trained with format rewards in both per-benchmark and per-question accuracy.
+The resulting accuracy curves are shown as the light blue line in \cref{fig:no_format_acc}.
+Without format rewards, training collapses at approximately 1,500 steps, and the model consistently underperforms the counterpart trained with format rewards.
 Through manual inspection of the model’s rollouts, we observe that under this setting the model largely ignores the prompt instructions and defaults to free-form reasoning outputs.
-This behavior is expected, as in the absence of explicit reward signals, the model has no incentive to follow or maintain diverse reasoning formats.
+This behavior is expected, as in the absence of explicit reward signals, the model has no incentive to follow diverse reasoning formats.

-\textbf{Increasing KL Regularization Does Not Match Prompt Augmentation}.
-As discussed in the introduction, strong KL regularization can stabilize training, mitigate entropy collapse, and enable long-horizon optimization.
-Accordingly, we conduct GRPO training with a substantially larger KL coefficient ($\beta = 0.04$, as originally used in TRL) over an extended training horizon.
-As shown by the purple curves in \cref{fig:format_ablation}, although strong KL regularization effectively delays training collapse, it yields significantly lower performance than prompt augmentation.
-This is because strong KL constraints restrict exploratory behavior and keep the policy overly close to the base model.
-These results further highlight the effectiveness of prompt augmentation.